Command-line client

 cmp script1 [...] scriptN

-Check whether scripts are equal.
+Check whether the given scripts are equal.

 cp [-f|-i] source target